Logo

 Dangers Associated with Rollover Truck Accidents

 Large truck accidents can have disastrous consequences.
 When an 80,000-pound, fully-loaded vehicle rolls over anything in its path, it doesn’t leave you unscathed.
-Serious and even fatal injuries are the norm, not the exception, when it comes to these types of accidents.
+Serious and even fatal injuries are the norm, not the exception when it comes to these types of accidents.

 Depending on the circumstances of the accident, the truck itself can collide with cars in its path, crushing them or sending them flying.
 Cargo and debris spilling out from the rolling truck can also hit cars directly in its path.
-Cargo can also pose hazards to other motorists on the road who didn’t see the accident happen and unexpectedly come upon the wreckage.
-Depending on the type of cargo, the road can become slick with liquids, or even volatile because of leaking chemicals or gasoline.
+Cargo can also pose hazards to other motorists who didn’t see the accident happen and unexpectedly come upon the wreckage.
+Depending on the type of cargo, the road can become slick with liquids or even volatile because of leaking chemicals or gasoline.

 Some of the more common injuries that can result from a rollover accident include: